-This breakfast no-go steals the highest-calorie-sandwich spot, clocking in at a walloping 600 calories along with boasting an absurd amount of saturated fat and sodium.
+This breakfast no-go steals the highest-calorie-sandwich spot on the Chick-fil-A menu, clocking in at a walloping 600 calories along with boasting an absurd amount of saturated fat and sodium.
 We’re noticing a trend here: Avoid ordering the biscuit sandwiches at this chicken joint.

 Hash Brown Scramble Burrito